 A 900 year old castle built by the Normans.
 We haven’t met anyone called Norman there but this place is very ‘Norwich’ and a good start point to get the legal stuff done before going to your reception venue.
 Some cool street/wedding photo opportunities too if you fancy a wander through the market on the way out!

 A beautiful medieval (deconsecrated) Church with all the charm and architecture but with modern non-religious decor.
-Quirky fun and special.
+Lesley and Trish who run this cute and funky venue can accommodate all kinds of wedding and are two of the coolest and nicest folk you’ll ever meet.
+Quirky fun and very special.

 The cool kids option for a reception in the heart of the city, a grade 1 listed beautiful flint structure dating back to the 14th century.
 Top marks for stage, dance floor and outdoor space!